micropython/micropython/docs/reference/pyboard.py.rst

     optional arguments:
-      -h, --help            show this help message and exit --device DEVICE       the serial device or the IP address of the pyboard
+      -h, --help            show this help message and exit -d DEVICE, --device DEVICE
-      -b BAUDRATE, --baudrate BAUDRATE
+                            the serial device or the IP address of the pyboard -b BAUDRATE, --baudrate BAUDRATE
                             the baud rate of the serial device -u USER, --user USER  the telnet login username